-So you are wondering if homemade oatmeal bread is healthier than store-bought?
+So you are wondering if oatmeal homemade bread is healthier than store-bought?
 Oh yes baby, it is.
 And it’s so easy to make!
-This homemade bread recipe took me 2 hours, but most of that was waiting for it to get nice and fluffy.
+This bread recipe took me 2 hours, but most of that was waiting for it to get nice and fluffy.

 Why Homemade Bread Is Healthier